With its unique, striking mountains, Kyrgyzstan is slowly becoming a pretty popular trekking destination.

-Backpacker Hostel– Friends Guest House & Hostel – Perfect for longer stays.
-I stayed here for nearly two weeks.
+Backpacker Hostel– Friends Guest House & Hostel – I stayed here for nearly two weeks.
 The owner is a cool local guy who really strives for people to socialize and just have fun.
 It has a very big common garden, with loads of comfortable seats, beer for sale and everything you need.
 There are several kitchens, bathrooms and a wide range of both dorms and private rooms.
 One of the best choices in town for both backpackers, couples and any kind of traveler.

 Premium Hostel – Central Hostel 312 – I spent my first few days here and it was really great.
 With very modern facilities and extremely comfortable mattresses, this hostel is a great choice for those looking for a more comfortable place to stay.
 Prices are obviously higher but still, it’s quite affordable.

 Mid-range Hotel – Garden Hotel – I have seen that many readers of my blog book this hotel and I can easily see why.
-The decoration and quality of the furniture is excellent, especially given its price, which is not expensive at all for what you get.
 The staff is amazing and they serve an amazing breakfast.
 For people who don’t want to stay in hostels, this is the best place in the city.

 Burana Tower – Silk Road monument – Day 3

 Kyrgyzstan is part of the Silk Road, so why is everybody always talking about its mountains and not ancient monuments?
 That’s a good question.

 Located only 70km from Bishkek, this is one of the most outstanding Silk Road Heritage sites in Kyrgyzstan and this minaret is the only thing that remains from an ancient city once called Balasagun, which was sacked by the Mongols in the 12th century and then finally destroyed in the 14th.